 In the eleventh instalment, the discussion looked at the disproportionate affect that the pandemic has had on indigenous communities, which has magnified structural inequalities and discrimination – and how critical long-term solutions are needed post-COVID.
 The panel included Lesle Jansen, Programme Director at Natural Justice, Kanyinke Sena, Director at the Indigenous Peoples of Africa Coordinating Committee (IPACC), and Job Morris, Co-founder and Director of the San Youth Network, hosted by Masego Madzwamuse, CEO of the Southern Africa Trust.

-Job spoke about the San Youth Network, a recently opened organisation working towards the needs of San Youth, including health, culture,and movement.
+Job spoke about the San Youth Network, a recently opened organization working towards the needs of San Youth, including health, culture, and movement.
 Most recently, the work has been focused on delivering aid and information with regards to COVID-19.

 Kanyinke also delved into the increased burden on women, due to COVID-19, and a new development of how the school closures have resulted in a sharp rise in teenage pregnancies.

-Job spoke of the difficulty with communication, with languages that are not recognised, or even understood by the organisations trying to help.
+Job spoke of the difficulty with communication, with languages that are not recognized, or even understood by the organizations trying to help.

-Lesle said that civil society groups should put all their weight behind advocating for the human rights and struggles of these groups,who are the custodians of heritage and biodiversity.
-In closing, the panellists collectively advised on the need for the preservation of language, culture and heritage, of these communities.
+Lesle said that civil society groups should put all their weight behind advocating for the human rights and struggles of these groups, who are the custodians of heritage and biodiversity.
+In closing, the panelists collectively advised on the need for the preservation of language, culture and heritage, of these communities.

 Society Talks is a weekly public dialogue hosted by the Southern Africa Trust through a live stream on YouTube.
 The dialogue brings together stakeholders within the development and business community, civil society and the public to inform, engage and share experiences with the broader society.